Circular curve

 - Introduce a circle of center point (0,0) and of radius

-that can be modified in the GUI, with minimum value 0.1, maximum value 0.4 and aStep
+Rintthat can be modified in the GUI, with minimum value 0.1, maximum value 0.4 and aStepof 0.1.
+You can copy/paste the line whereRis defined and modify it accordingly. - Modify the definition of the

-to make it looks like a donut instead of a disk
+Surfaceto make it looks like a donut instead of a disk

 Extrusion is a nice way to build 3D geometries from 2D: